casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ```

-This section explains the creation of a basic smart contract.
 Usually, these contracts are upgradable with the ability to add new versions.
 If you want to prevent any upgrades to a contract, use the `new_locked_contract` method to create the contract inside the call function.

 #### Locked Contracts

-Locked contracts cannot contain other versions in the same contract package, thus, they cannot be upgraded.
+Locked contracts cannot contain other versions in the same contract package; thus, they cannot be upgraded.
 In this scenario, the Casper execution engine will create a contract package, add a contract to that package and prevent any further upgrades to the contract.
-Use locked contracts when you need to ensure high security will not require updates to your contract.
+Use locked contracts when you need to ensure high security and will not require updates to your contract.

 ```rust